-The 937c DF Combo and 937c Combo models use GPS and sonar to determine your position, display it on a grid, and provide detailed underwater information.
+Your 987c SI Combo model uses GPS and sonar to determine your position, display it on a grid, and provide detailed underwater information.
 The Global Positioning System (GPS) is a satellite navigation system designed and maintained by the U.S. Department of Defense.
 GPS was originally intended for military use; however, civilians may also take advantage of its highly accurate position capabilities, typically within +/- 10 meters, depending on conditions.
 This means that 95% of the time, the GPS receiver will read a location within 10 meters of your actual position.
 The GPS Receiver also uses information from WAAS (the Wide Area Augmentation System), EGNOS (the European Geostationary Navigation Overlay Service), and MSAS (the MTSAT Satellite Augmentation System) satellites if they are available in your area.

 GPS uses a constellation of satellites that continually send radio signals to the earth.
 Your present position is determined by receiving signals from up to 12 satellites and measuring the distance from the satellites.
-The GPS Receiver, when attached to your 937c DF Combo or 937c Combo model, allows you to combine easy-to-use FishingGPSTM chartplotter and navigation capabilities with advanced fishfinding.
-The following GPS functionality is currently supported by the 937c DF Combo and 937c Combo models when it is connected to a GPS Receiver:
+The GPS Receiver allows you to combine easy-to-use FishingGPSTM chartplotter and navigation capabilities with advanced fishfinding.
+The following GPS functionality is currently supported by the 987c SI Combo model when it is connected to a GPS Receiver: